Houmt El Souk: Traditions

+Climate

+Djerba has a hot-summer Mediterranean climate with mild, wet winters and hot, dry summers.
+The region experiences low annual rainfall, mostly between October and April, and enjoys a high amount of sunshine throughout the year.

+Climate data

 Economy

 Tourism brought a certain prosperity to the local population.
 The city counts a multitude of restaurants and souvenir shops which attract a varied crowd daily, with tourists coming mostly from Europe.
 The Houmt Souk economy rests primarily on the trade of the markets.
-Houmt Souk remains famous for its souk markets which attracts the inhabitants of the neighbouring localities as well as many tourists.
-There are several specialized markets that existing catering for cattle, fish, fruit and vegetables, herbs and spices, goldsmiths, antique dealers, ironmongers, etc. On the island each important locality has its own market day such as for example Friday for Midoun or Sunday for Guellala whereas Houmt Souk has two of them: Monday and Thursday.
+Houmt Souk is famous for its souk markets which attracts the inhabitants of the neighbouring areas as well as tourists.
+There are several specialised markets that existing catering for cattle, fish, fruit and vegetables, herbs and spices, goldsmiths, antique dealers, ironmongers, etc. On the island each important locality has its own market day such as, for example, Friday for Midoun or Sunday for Guellala whereas Houmt Souk has two of them: Monday and Thursday.

 The Tunisian Craft industry employees many craftsman.
-If the artisanal activities are varied in the city, those related to wool are perhaps the most popular among both men and women.
+If the artisanal activities are varied in the city, those related to wool are perhaps the most popular.
 One of the survivors of the Battles of Djerba said in 1560, according to a book reproduced by Charles Monchicourt “the inhabitants weave with fine wool of very beautiful baracans (covers) out of thin fabric, and decorate silk longer than an ordinary carpet”.